En Foco Media Arts Work in Progress Fund 2022

 The five grant recipients will be notified via email.
-The recipients will each receive a $1,000 support grant, to be used at the artists discretion towards the completion of the submitted project.
-Selected proposals will be exhibited online, on the En Foco Website, and featured at the 2021 En Foco Media Exhibition and featured on BronxNet TV’s.
+The recipients will each receive a $2,000 support grant, to be used at the artist’s discretion towards the completion of the submitted project.
+Selected proposals will be exhibited online, on the En Foco Website, and featured at the 2022 En Foco Media Exhibition.

-*Final Progress Interview: Recipients will be required to provide a brief statement and progress interview outlining the project’s development and what the support helped accomplish within the project – This will be due by October 2021.
-The recipients will each receive $750 dollars upon notification of the award with the balance of $250 to be remitted at the completion of your progress interview in October 2021.
+Recipients will be required to provide a brief statement and progress interview outlining the project’s development and what the support helped accomplish within the project – This will be due by October 2022.
+The recipients will each receive $1,500 upon notification of the award with the balance of $500 to be remitted at the completion of your progress interview in November 2022.

 - Create an account with Submittable.com.

 - A project proposal (500-1000 words).
 Describe specific aspects of your work such as subject matter, context, content, location, personal relevance, and the anticipated completion of the work you submitted.

 - Budget – outlining the total costs associated with the project, including which portion of the budget funding is requested for.